Kalud-Z/Lotto-Alexandria/README.md

 The App allows to play the national lottery of Alexandria.
 The App is simple and self-explanatory.
-Just check your lucky numbers submit your tickets.
+Just pick your lucky numbers & submit your tickets.

 ## Built With